- Devicelab Process

-UI / UX Engineering – Medical Device Interface and User Experience Design
+Medical Device UX Design: User Interface and User Experience Design Services

-Through a series UI / UX tests, our user interface designers account for a wide range of physical, sensory, and cognitive human factors in the user population.
-DeviceLab applies both art and science to create interfaces that are appealing, intuitive, easy to use and flexible.
+Through user interface and user experience usability testing, our user interface designers account for a wide range of physical, sensory, and cognitive human factors in the user population.
+DeviceLab applies both art and science technology to create interfaces that are appealing, intuitive, easy usability, and flexible.

-User interfaces refer to what the end-user will use to operate the device.
+User interfaces refer to what the end-user will use to operate the medical device.
 Things like keyboards, menu commands, or checkboxes are forms of the user interface.
 DeviceLab is uniquely positioned to provide information on your user’s workflow.
-The way the device integrates into the workflow is essential to ensure a successful, usable device.
-DeviceLab’s knowledge on workflow will feed into your device by creating a user interface that intuitively integrates into their tasks.
+The way the medical device integrates into the design workflow is essential to ensure a successful, usable device.
+DeviceLab’s engineering knowledge on workflow design will feed into your medical device by creating a user interface that intuitively integrates into their tasks.
 These high-quality, intuitive user interfaces will provide users with a better experience with the device and result in reproducible results.

-DeviceLab is committed to understanding the big picture of how your device will work in a clinic, operating room, or laboratory.
+DeviceLab is committed to understanding the big picture of how your medical device will work in a clinic, operating room, or laboratory.
 Part of what DeviceLab will evaluate is how the user, or operator, takes this tool and implements it into the ongoing work.
-DeviceLab will understand what activities the user completes before, after, and while using your product to provide the user with a seamless operator experience.
-Integrating the device into the operator’s experience will provide your organization with a competitive advantage as it will allow users to be more productive and efficient while using your device.
+DeviceLab will understand what activities the user completes before, after, and while using your medical health product to provide the user with a seamless operator or user experience.
+Integrating the medical device into the operator’s experience will provide your organization with a competitive advantage as it will allow users to be more productive and efficient.

 User interface and user experience (UX / UI) needs to be rooted in the environment in which it exists.
-DeviceLab uses a contextual UI / UX design process to build UI / UX that meets the unique needs of users based on the environment.
-For example, users of the same device might have different needs based on if the device is used in a hospital emergency room or in a relaxed clinic setting.
+DeviceLab uses a contextual UI / User Experience design process to build UI / UX that meets the unique needs of users based on the environment.
+For example, users of the same medical device might have different needs based on if the device is used in a hospital emergency room or in a relaxed clinic setting.
 A UI / UX design process will evaluate the interface needs for these different users and develop interfaces accordingly.
-A contextual UI / UX design process ensures that users are getting their unique needs met.
+A contextual UI / User Experience design process for medical devices ensures that users are getting their unique needs met.

 Some medical devices can be big or difficult to move, especially capital equipment.
 When designing a product, it is essential to consider how the user will functionally use the device.
 Will the user need to move large capital equipment?
 Does the surgical tool have a good grip for the physician?
 Are the technicians using the laboratory equipment sitting or standing?
 By understanding the ergonomics of the user, the device becomes functional and fits into the environment.
-DeviceLab is well versed in ergonomic design and considers this early in development.
+DeviceLab has significant knowledge and experience in ergonomic device design and considers this early in our product research and development.

 - Medical & Surgical equipment UI / UX development